 LAPSSET INVESTMENTS LIMITED

 The Foundation is the co-founder and investment manager of LAPSSET Investments Ltd., launched in partnership with Mennonite Economic Development Associates (MEDA).
 LAPSSET Investments is a $1.3mn investment vehicle targeting the growth of small and medium sized businesses operating, or originating within, the three LAPSSET counties - Turkana, Isiolo, and Lamu.
 LAPSSET Investment will provide between $100,000 and 500,000 USD of capital to businesses operating within the oil and gas supply chain, transportation and logistics or agriculture sectors, with a view to increasing employment opportunities and income benefits along the corridor.

-The Foundation, in partnership with Northern Initiatives in Marquette Michigan, launched the Eagle Emerging Entrepreneurs fund to support the growth of small businesses in the communities around Eagle Mine.
-The Foundation has provided in a partial loan guarantee to high potential businesses who have also received business training.
-To date, the Foundation's guarantee has enabled the provision of over $740,000 in loans to 20 local businesses operating in retail and services, agricultural and manufacturing sectors.
-In turn, 20 new jobs have been created and 98 jobs have been retained within loan recipient companies.
+The Foundation, in partnership with Northern Initiatives, launched the Eagle Emerging Entrepreneurs fund to support the growth of small businesses in the communities around Eagle Mine.
+The Foundation has provided a partial loan guarantee to high-potential businesses, which have also received business training.
+To date, the Foundation's guarantee has enabled the provision of over $820,000 in loans to 22 local businesses operating in retail and services, agricultural and manufacturing sectors.
+In turn, more than 140 jobs have been retained or created in the area through access to financing.